 This chain and the one from the Croy find were examined in 1978 by Helen Bennett of the National Museum of Antiquities of Scotland (whom we met previously in the discussion of how nålebinding became nalbinding).
-The results were communicated privately to Braham Norwick who was preparing an article titled The Origins of Knitted Fabric, published in 1980, including a photograph of the Ballinaby chain and Bennett’s report.
+The results were communicated privately to Braham Norwick who was preparing an article titled The Origins of Knitted Fabric, published in 1980, including a photograph of the Ballinaby chain and Bennett’s report, which states:.

 “I find them to be of identical looped structure, made from long lengths of wire, which at first sight strongly resembles stocking stitch.
 Both are in the form of flattened tubes, that from Croy having 16 ‘stitches’ per round (7 stitches and 6 rows per cm) and that from Ballinaby having 6 ‘stitches’ per round (6-2/3 ‘stitches’ and 7-1/2 rows per cm).
 Although the fabrics strongly resemble knitting, on examining them under the microscope I found the structure to be different.
 Whereas in knitting the loops are usually drawn through those of the preceding row, in these cases the loops have been drawn through the two preceding rows.”

 The final sentence defines compound knitting, which can also be described as two overlapping systems of stocking stitch worked into the same fabric.
 It is the same structure as that of the Egyptian knitted tubes described in a previous post.

 It is puzzling that Bennett regards this as being something other than knitting.
 In his book from 1987, Richard Rutt — who cites both her and Norwick extensively — goes beyond that and categorically excludes all of the wirework they described (including additional flat-knitted material) from the realm of knitting.

 “…as Helen Bennett points out, the method by which they were made is far from clear.
 Recognizing their knitted structure does not give them a place in the history of hand knitting, unless some direct connection can be shown between the techniques of bending metal and of manipulating yarn.”